Seberius/cache_lib/README.md

 # LRU with a limit of 100
 cache = CacheLib.create :lru, 100

+# TTL with a limit of 100 and a ttl of 5 minutes.
+cache = CacheLib.create :ttl, 100, 5 * 60

 # LIRS with a cache limit of 100, made up of a S limit of 95 and a Q limit of 5.
 cache = CacheLib.create :lirs, 95, 5
 ```